andfanilo/lyon2/docs/mlops.md

     - Open the `Dockerfile` file with your favorite editor.
     - Write down the following lines:
         - `FROM` specifies the parent image
-        - `COPY` copies files or directories from the folder you ran docker from, into the image
+        - `COPY` copies files or directories from the folder you ran docker from, into the image (at the current selected `WORKDIR`)
         - `WORKDIR` puts the image location to the desired folder.
-Here, all future commands will be run inside the `/app` folder, like if you did a `cd /app`.
+In this example, all future commands will be run inside the `/app` folder, like if you did a `cd /app`.
-        - `RUN` runs a classic command
+        - `RUN` runs a classic UNIX command.
+Use them to install stuff.
         - `CMD` defines the command the Docker container will run.
-        - There are some more [here](https://docs.docker.com/engine/reference/builder/)
+        - There are some more [here](https://docs.docker.com/engine/reference/builder/) but those are the most essential

     ```Dockerfile
     FROM python:3.8-slim

-    COPY app.py /app/app.py
+    COPY requirements.txt /app/requirements.txt

     WORKDIR /app

-    RUN pip install rich
+    RUN pip install -r requirements.txt

+    COPY app.py app.py

     CMD ["python", "app.py"]
     ```